-- Amazon has started a new initiative of delivering fresh-cut flowers in 48 states of the US.
-The company has six flower offering, priced between $28 and $41.
+- Amazon has started a new initiative of delivering fresh-cut flowers in 48 states of the U.S. The company has six flower offerings, priced between $28 and $41.
 This is Amazon’s new way of delighting the customers.
 It will strengthen Amazon’s position in fresh items.

-- US grocery market is estimated to be worth about $850 billion.
+- The U.S. grocery market is estimated to be worth about $850 billion.
 The Jeff Bezos-led company has started the online grocery store Amazon Fresh that offers same-day and early morning delivery.

 Amazon’s cloud computing business has been growing rapidly over the past few years.
-The segment registered a 22% growth in the first quarter of 2013.
+The segment registered a 22 percent growth in the first quarter of 2013.
 And the business is expected to keep growing as businesses seek to trim their IT infrastructure expenses.

-Cloud services business has relatively high profit margins.
-Large corporations as well as young startups are flocking to Amazon’s cost efficient services.
-Though Google, Microsoft and IBM are directly competing with the company, Amazon is far ahead of them in the game.
+Cloud service businesses have relatively high profit margins.
+Large corporations as well as young startups are flocking to Amazon’s cost-efficient services.
+Though Google, Microsoft, and IBM are directly competing with the company, Amazon is far ahead of them in the game.
 Amazon has a strong brand, and its cloud services business is known for reliability, unlimited storage provisions, and support for all languages.

 And Then There Is China!

 Amazon’s presence in China isn’t that strong yet.
-It has less than 3% market share in China’s e-commerce business.
+It has less than 3 percent market share in China’s e-commerce business.
 But the Chinese online retail market is expanding rapidly.
-And if Amazon maintains even its 3% share, that will convert into billions of dollars in sales.
-Chinese e-commerce market is worth about $1.4 trillion and has expanded at an average of 71% annually between 2009 and 2012.
-China has 512 million active Internet users as of 2012.
+And if Amazon maintains even its 3 percent share, that will convert into billions of dollars in sales.
+The Chinese e-commerce market is worth about $1.4 trillion and has expanded at an average of 71 percent annually between 2009 and 2012.
+China has 512 million active internet users as of 2012.
 That figure is expected to cross 800 million by the end of 2015.
 So, even if Amazon fails to increase its market share, its sales are likely to jump.